 Most home insurance policies also come with a small allowance for medical expenses meant to cover minor injuries to others.

-Why Should I Buy Mobile Home Insurance?
+Why Should You Buy Mobile Home Insurance?

 Generally, most customers should avoid policies that only provide actual cash value coverage.
 In the event of a claim and after you paid your deductible, it’s likely that your claim will be settled for a fraction of the cost of replacing your home and belongings.